Northwest Region | Southwest Region | Northeast Region | High Desert Region

 A variety of hunting opportunities occur on the wildlife area during the fall and winter months.
-Season dates, legal hunting hours and related details are provided in the annual ODFW Game Bird Regulation booklet available at hunting license vendors.
+Season dates, legal hunting hours and related details are provided in the annual ODFW Game Bird and Big Game Hunting Regulation booklets available at hunting license vendors.

-A free daily hunting permit is required for hunting four units of the Fern Ridge Wildlife Area: E & W Coyote, Fisher Butte, and Royal Amazon Units.
-Non-toxic shot is required in all areas except for deer hunters with shotguns using slugs or buckshot.
+A free daily hunting permit is required for hunting four units of the Fern Ridge Wildlife Area: E & W Coyote, Fisher Butte, Royal Amazon, and Kirk Park Units.
+Non-toxic shot is required in all areas except for big game hunters with shotguns using slugs or buckshot.
 Discharge of rifles and handguns is prohibited at all times.

 Low quail populations and thick escape cover make this elusive game bird even more difficult to hunt on the wildlife area.
 Quail harvest is very low on the area, with best of the limited opportunity found near thickets, brush piles, and woodland edges.